Charles Schwab Business Account

 Opening a Business Account at Schwab

-can be created online or in the mobile app, an LLC account needs a paper application.
-You cannot open an LLC account online.
-Still, the best place to begin is Schwab’s organization account hub, which has details on entity accounts and application download links.
-Make sure you choose the unincorporated form, since an LLC is always unincorporated.
+can be opened on its website or mobile app, an LLC account needs a paper application.
+It is not possible to open it online.
+However, the ideal place to start is Schwab’s online organization account hub, which provides very detailed information on entity accounts and includes downloadable links for the application.
+Be certain to choose the unincorporated form instead of the incorporated version (an LLC is always unincorporated).

 After downloading the correct form, it must be filled in with the required data.
-This includes Social Security numbers and driver's license information for everyone involved on the account.
-Since the PDF is fillable, it may be easiest to complete it on a computer, print it, and sign it.
-The form can also be downloaded and stored for use later if needed.
+This includes Social Security Numbers and driver’s license numbers for everyone involved in the account.
+Because the PDF document is fillable, it might be wise to complete it on a computer, print it out, and then sign it.
+The form can also be saved for future use if needed.
+All sections must be accurately completed to avoid delays.

-After the form is filled out and printed, everyone who is authorized on the account must sign.
-When all signatures are collected, the next step is to send it to Schwab.
-There are several ways to do so.
-You can drop it off at a local Schwab branch, fax it to (888) 526-7252, upload it with the online document tool (an account login is required), or mail it to one of these addresses:
+After the form is finished and printed, everyone authorized on the account must sign it.
+Once that is done, it’s time to send the paperwork to Schwab.
+There are multiple ways to accomplish this.
+One option is to drop it off at a local brick-and-mortar office.
+A second idea is to fax it in using the company’s fax number (888) 526-7252.
+Another method is to upload it through the document upload tool on the website (an account login is necessary for that).
+Each approach can be used according to preference.
+And a final route is to mail it to one of two addresses:

 Regular Mail (West)